-Today, shares of U.S. Steel (NYSE:X) have fallen below their 10-day MA of $24.15 on a volume of 1.9 million shares.
-This may provide short-term investors a chance for a short position, as such a crossover often suggests lower prices in the near term.
+U.S. Steel (NYSE:X) shares have crossed bearishly below their 10-day moving average of $18.19 on a volume of 2.2 million shares.
+Swing traders may find an opportunity for a short position, as such a crossover often suggests lower prices in the near term.

 United States Steel Corporation is an integrated steel producer with production operations in North America and Europe.
 The Company's operations include coke production in both North America and Europe and iron ore pellets in North America, transportation services (railroad and barge operations), real estate operations, and engineering and consulting services in North America.